HistoryThis section has been translated automatically.

 Note(s)This section has been translated automatically.

-- Elevated levels of tryptase >11.4ug/l indicate mastocytosis.
-At these levels, the risk of an anaphylactic reaction under specific immunotherapy is 2x greater than at 4.25ug/l.
+Elevated levels of tryptase >11.4ug/l indicate mastocytosis.
+At these levels the risk of an anaphylactic reaction under specific immunotherapy is 2 times higher than at a level of 4.25ug/l.

 LiteratureThis section has been translated automatically.